Mod-two cohomology rings of alternating groups

-We call this the transfer or induction product. \item $\cdot$ is the cup product, defined to be zero between different summands. \item $\Delta_{i,j}$ is the natural map associated to the cover $Be_{i,j}$, and $\Delta=\bigoplus \Delta_{i,j}$. \end{itemize} \end{theorem}
+We call this the transfer or induction product.
+The unit is given by the unit in the cohomology of $BG_0$. \item $\cdot$ is the cup product, defined to be zero between different summands.
+The unit is the direct sum of all unit classes in the cohomology of $BG_i$. \item $\Delta_{i,j}$ is the natural map associated to the cover $Be_{i,j}$, and $\Delta=\bigoplus \Delta_{i,j}$, which defines a coproduct.
+The counit is the projection onto the cohomology of $BG_0$. \end{itemize} \end{definition}

+Though we only calculate mod-two cohomology in this paper, we record the following in general.
+For fields other than $\F_2$ the tensor product, transposition maps, etc. are defined in the category of graded vector space, equipped with appropriate signs.

+\begin{theorem} The direct sum of cohomology with field coefficients of a product series of finite groups, $\bigoplus_i H^*(BG_i, k)$, forms an almost Hopf semi-ring. \end{theorem}

-\begin{proof} Recall for example from Theorem~II.1.9 of \cite{AdMi94} that conjugation by $G$, on say the standard simplicial model of $BG$, induces the trivial map on group cohomology.
+\begin{proof} Recall for example from Theorem~II.1.9 of \cite{AdMi94} that conjugation by $G$ on the standard simplicial model of $BG$ induces the trivial map on group cohomology.
 Thus coassociativity and cocommutativity of the coproduct $\Delta$ are immediate from the assumption of associativity and commutativity of product maps up to conjugation.